-**Submit all materials electronically to Terre Fisher, the MEMS program coordinator, in the History Department.**
+**Submit all materials electronically to MEMS-Staff in the History Department.**

-Second, once you have received a letter of acceptance from the program, you should complete the online Add a Degree application.
+Second, once you have received a letter of acceptance from the program, you should complete the online Add a Degree application of the Rackham Graduate School.
 The new online process will ask that you first show approval from the graduate chair of your home department and will then send notice to the MEMS grad coordinator to approve the addition of the certificate to your transcript.

 Certificate students are advised by the MEMS director, in consultation with a MEMS faculty associate in the your home unit.
 You are encouraged to meet with the director once per year to assess progress towards the certificate.